Training for a run in Scotland’s largest city couldn’t be more picturesque and we’ve picked out some of the best places for you to head to.

 Kelvingrove Park

-Cross Kelvin Way and into the park where a hilly loop up to the monument at Park Circus offers a tough work-out rewarded with great views across the city.
+Cross Kelvin Way and into the park where a hilly loop up to the monument at Park Circus offers a tough workout rewarded with great views across the city.

 City Centre and Glasgow Cathedral

-Clyde Walkway
+The Clyde and Kelvin Walkway

-The Clyde Walkway is around 40miles long stretching all the way from Partick in Glasgow’s West End to New Lanark in South Lanarkshire.
-Don’t worry though we’re not suggesting you go for it all.
+The Clyde Walkway is around 40 miles long stretching all the way from Partick in Glasgow’s West End to New Lanark in South Lanarkshire.
+Don’t worry though, we’re not suggesting you go for it all!

 The city element of the route takes in the Riverside Museum and Tall Ship as well as the SSE Hydro, financial district, Glasgow Green and the iconic Glasgow bridges trail.